vignesh1507/Curse_Cloak/README.md

 We welcome contributions!
 If you have ideas for new features or improvements, feel free to submit a pull request.

 1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-feature`.
+2. Create your own feature branch: `git checkout -b feature/my-feature`.
 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/my-feature`.
 5. Open a pull request.